Role of the School Counselor

 - coordination of the school-wide counseling program and services with community agencies

 At Quioccasin Middle School, school counselors work with the same group of students as they progress through their middle school years.
 This allows school counselors to build strong relationships with students and families.
-School counselors provide meaningful lessons for students on the topics of conflict resolution, bullying prevention, decision-making, problem-solving, goal-setting, course planning, and career exploration.
-We look forward to working with you this year!
+School counselors provide meaningful lessons for students on a variety of topics including, but not limited to stress/anxiety management, conflict resolution, bullying prevention, decision-making, problem-solving, goal-setting, course planning, and career exploration.